Tom Mitford: Early life

 Mitford was born on 2 January 1909, the only son of David Freeman-Mitford, 2nd Baron Redesdale.
 He attended Lockers Park School in Hertfordshire and Eton College.
 He had relationships with several students there, among whom were Jim Lees-Milne and Hamish St. Clair-Erskine (later engaged to his sister Nancy).

-In the late 1920s, Mitford studied law in Berlin, and it was at that time that he displayed a favour for the Nazi Party.
+In the late 1920s, Mitford studied law in Berlin, and it was at that time that he first showed an inclination to the Nazi Party.

 Military service and death

 While serving, at first Mitford chose to serve in Italy and North Africa, and then in Burma, since he did not want to fight against Germany.

 Mitford was killed on 30 March 1945 in Burma, while serving with the Devonshire Regiment.
 He is buried at Taukkyan War Cemetery.
 His sister Diana, Lady Mosley, wrote: "his loss was something from which I never recovered for the rest of my life".
 His father, Lord Redesdale, erected a memorial tablet inside St Mary's Church, Swinbrook, near their home, Swinbrook House.
 The 2nd Baron Redesdale, Lady Mosley, Nancy Mitford, and Unity Mitford are buried in the churchyard, while Pamela Mitford is buried in the northwest of the tower.
 Another tablet to the memory of Tom Mitford is inside Holy Trinity Church, Horsley, just south of Rochester, Northumberland, near their estate in Northumberland.